 Mayuko Nakamura, Center for Integrated Professional Development

 Learn strategies that will help you intervene in challenging situations and disruptive behaviors in your classrooms.
-Whether you teach controversial topics or not, “hot moments” could happen in any classroom.
-Knowing strategies to de-escalate tense situations would help you and your students work through tough issues and create shared understanding.
+Whether your course covers controversial topics or not, “hot moments” could arise in any classroom.
+Knowing strategies to deescalate tense situations would help you and your students work through tough issues and create shared understanding.
 You’ll get a chance to practice the strategies with colleagues in this interactive workshop.
+Registration required.

 Synchronous Session: